akpetty/ICESAT-2HackWeek-seaice/README.md

 ![icesat2_profiling](icesat2_profiling.png?raw=true "ICESat-2 profiling the sea ice surface, figure taken from the ATL07/10 ATBD document")

-ICESat-2 employs a photon counting (PC) system to obtain better measurement sensitivity with lower resource (power) demands on the satellite platform compared to the original ICESat mission.
+ICESat-2 employs a photon-counting system to obtain better measurement sensitivity with lower resource (power) demands on the satellite platform compared to the original ICESat mission.
 A high repetition rate, low pulse energy laser at 532 nm and sensitive detectors are used to provide the round-trip time of individual photons scattered from the surface.
 The ATLAS instrument transmits laser pulses at 10 kHz and at the ICESat-2 nominal orbit altitude of ~500 km, the laser footprints (~17 m) are separated by ~0.7 m along ground tracks.
 Six across track beams (three pairs of strong and weak beams) provide profiles of the ice surface, and for ice sheets the multiple beams address the need for unambiguous separation of ice sheet slope from height changes.
 For sea ice, this provides multiple profiles of sea ice and sea surface heights for improved freeboard and thickness retrievals.
 The beam configuration and their separation are shown below: the beams within each pair have different transmit energies (‘weak’ and‘strong’, with an energy ratio between them of approximately 1:4) and are separated by 90 m in the across-track direction.
 The beam pairs are separated by ~3.3 km in the across-track direction, and the strong and weak beams are separated by ~2.5 km in the along-track direction.
 The ICESat-2 products of most interest to the sea ice community are:

-* ATL03: Along-track photon cloud elevations
+* ATL03: Along-track photon cloud elevations (ATL03.ipynb tutorial)
-* ATL07: Along-track segment heights (this notebook!!)
+* ATL07: Along-track segment heights (ATL07.ipynb tutorial)
-* ATL09: Cloud productrs (used here mainly for cloud filtering)
+* ATL09: Cloud productrs (no direct tutorial provided, used mainly in ATL07 production for cloud filtering)
-* ATL10: Along-track freeboards (see other Notebook!)
+* ATL10: Along-track freeboards (ATL10.ipynb tutorial)
 * ATL20: Gridded freeboard
 * Unofficial sea ice thickness products through NASA GSFC (along-track and gridded)

 ## ATL03 (photon heights)